 Yonex Astrox 77 Play review

-I got the racket restrung with my usual Yonex BG80 power-based string and I’ve played more than fourteen hours with it.
+I got the racket restrung with my usual Yonex BG80 power-based string at 10.5 KG (23 lbs) and I’ve played more than fourteen hours with it.

 The first thing I noticed was the surprising lack of power, especially in my smash, considering that it’s a somewhat head heavy racket.
 At times I felt that it was about as powerful as some even balanced rackets in the same 4U weight class.